NehaDalmia/FaceGallery/README.md

 2. Install the dependencies, run `npm install` from the directory cotaining  `package.json`
 3. Run the code using `node app`  from the directory cotaining `app.js`

+You can login to the existing website using these guest credentials for an existing account :
+username: `nehadalmia002@gmail.com` password: `123456`